phetsims/tambo/doc/adding-sound-to-a-sim.md

 - [ ] Finalize the names of all sound files that have been added and get uncompressed versions of them and add them to the `assets` directory.
 Make sure the names match, e.g. `bonk.mp3` in the `sounds` directory and `bonk.wav` in the `assets` directory.
-- [ ] If an options dialog was added or if content was added to an existing options dialog to support comparitive evaluation of sounds, remove said content
+- [ ] If a Preferences dialog was added or if content was added to an existing Preferences dialog to support comparitive evaluation of sounds, remove said content
 - [ ] If there were individuals who were *only* involved in the sound design and thus not already on the `team` or other lists in the credits, add them using the `soundDesign` key.